MidKnightMadness/FTC-Software-Training-2023-2024/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

+# Directory
+Go into TeamCode/src/main/java/org/firstinspires/ftc/teamcode to access the lessons

 # Software Training
 Goals:
 * Introduce members to Java in FTC - Telemetry, Servos, DcMotor, Sensors, and Computer Vision (In Progress)